typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 Let’s go through a summary of how the migration takes place.

-1.  we need a way to talk to our Grakn [database](../06-management/01-database.md).
+1.  we need a way to talk to our TypeDB [database](../06-management/01-database.md).
 To do this, we use [Client Java](../03-client-api/01-java.md).
 2.  we go through each data file, extracting each data item and parsing it to a JSON object.
 3.  we pass each data item (in the form of a JSON object) to its corresponding template.
-What the template returns is the Graql query for inserting that item into Grakn.
+What the template returns is the TypeQL query for inserting that item into TypeDB.
 4.  we execute each of those queries to load the data into our target database — `phone_calls`.

-Before moving on, make sure you have **Java 11** installed and the [**Grakn Server**](/docs/running-grakn/install-and-run#start-the-grakn-server) running on your machine.
+Before moving on, make sure you have **Java 11** installed and the [**TypeDB Server**](/docs/running-typedb/install-and-run#start-the-typedb-server) running on your machine.

 ## Get Started